Bioconductor/bioc_git_transition/doc/scenario-11-maintain-without-github.md

-# Scenario 11: Maintaining your package on Bioconductor without a Github repo
+# Scenario 11: Maintaining your package on _Bioconductor_ without a Github repo

-**Goal:** Developer *without* or *does not want* a Github account or repository wants to maintain their package on Bioconductor.
+**Goal:** Developer wishes to maintain their _Bioconductor_ repository without using Github.

 ## Steps:

 ### Clone and setup the package on your local machine.

-1. Developer or maintainer of the Bioconductor package needs to make sure that they have correct `SSH` access rights to the Bioconductor repository hosted on our private git server.
-If this is not the case, please contact packages@bioconductor.org.
+1. The _Bioconductor_ developer needs to make sure that they have `SSH` access to the _Bioconductor_ repository hosted on our git server.
+Please forward your ssh 'public key' to packages@bioconductor.org.

-1. Clone package with `SSH` on your local machine,
+1. Clone your package to your local machine,

     ```
     git clone git@git.bioconductor.org:packages/<ExamplePackage>